Aliqyan-21/fasm-and-raylib/readme.md

 ## Learning Assembly with Fasm and Raylib

 Welcome to my journey of learning assembly language!
-This project demonstrates how to use Fasm (Flat Assembler) to link external libraries, and I've chosen to integrate it with Raylib, a simple and easy-to-use library for graphical applications.
+In This project I learned how to use Fasm (Flat Assembler) to link external libraries, and I've chosen to integrate it with Raylib, a simple and easy-to-use library for graphical applications.

 ### Why Assembly and Fasm?